How LinkedIn became a place to overshare

 LinkedIn is not encouraging, or discouraging, the intimate posts.
 “In terms of the personal content, I wouldn’t say that we got too involved there,” Roth said.
 But it is encouraging influencers to join the site in the hope that they will post about topics such as leadership.
 The company walks a fine line, as it tries to encourage engagement on the site while protecting the professional context that it says its users expect.
 Roth said posts about skills and work accomplishments — more classic office fare — have seen increased engagement in the past year.

-In a survey of about 2,000 employed adults this year, LinkedIn found that 60 per cent said their definition of “professional” had changed since the start of the pandemic.
+In a survey of about 2,000 employed adults this year, LinkedIn found that 60% said their definition of “professional” had changed since the start of the pandemic.

-“LinkedIn’s purpose for existing is changing,” said Zheng, who uses they/them pronouns.

 “I had a post that went absolutely viral on LinkedIn,” said the influencer, who uses the name Natalie Rose in her work.
 The post, a crying selfie with a caption about anxiety and the reality of being an influencer, got more than 2.7 million impressions.
 “That led to me having some business opportunities with anxiety apps, things like that,” she said.
 “I got a lot of connections and followers from it, all because I chose to be vulnerable in a post.”